1blankz7/html-citations/README.md

 HTML citations
 ==============

 Use your BibTeX files in your website or your HTML presentation.
+This app also works with markdown files, so you can combine this maybe with Jekyll.
+In case of markdown the app generates some extra tags, that should be removed after processing.
+This step will be automated in a later version.

 ## Install